-Step 5: Verify your nanny’s work eligibility
+Step 5: Verify your caregiver’s work eligibility

 Step 6: Track hours closely to manage overtime

-Whether you use a payroll service or not, you’ll need to make sure to factor in overtime if your nanny works more than 40 hours in a week.
+Whether you use a payroll service or not, you’ll need to make sure to factor in overtime if your caregiver works more than 40 hours in a week.
 When this occurs, you must pay them time-and-a-half (1.5 times their hourly rate) for those additional hours.
 Live-in nannies generally are not entitled to overtime, but are simply paid for every hour they work.

 Note: There are special overtime requirements for live-in employees in California, Hawaii, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York and Oregon.
 See those details by checking the requirements in your state.